 Even if the car driver sounds convincing when claiming that he or she did not see you on your motorcycle before the crash, you can challenge his/her side of the story with a thorough investigation comprised of reading the police report, interviewing witnesses, fact-checking both sides of the story (both the motorcyclist’s and car driver’s), and, if necessary, hiring an accident reconstruction expert to determine whether or not the car driver had a non-negligent reason for not seeing you before the collision.
 The investigation can also determine whether or not you violated traffic rules or were otherwise negligent, making yourself invisible or less visible to the car driver.

 Do keep in mind that if the car driver did not see you because of a negligent act, he or she can still be held responsible for the motorcycle accident.
 For example, if the car driver was intoxicated at the time of the crash, which led to him/her failing to see the motorcyclist, the driver will be at-fault for the crash.

 Also, if the car driver claims he/she did not see the motorcyclist at the time of the crash, it might be worth investigating whether or not the driver was drowsy, sleepy, exhausted, or tired at the time of the motorcycle accident.
-Let our Los Angeles motorcycle accident attorney look into your particular case today.
+Let our experienced attorney look into your particular case today.
 Contact the Law Office of Howard Craig Kornberg for a free case evaluation.
 Call our offices at 310-997-0904 today.